SAP/ui5-typescript/beta-statement.md

 1. We intend to rename the type definition packages from @openui5/ts-types-esm to @openui5/types (and the same for @sapui5).
 This step will probably happen together with ending the "beta" phase.

     * Adapting to this means changing the dependency name of the types in package.json once you transition from using the "beta" types to the "final" ones.
+    * UPDATE: we will NOT change the current delivery from a separate package to within the libraries for the time being.
+This eases staying on an older version of the types while updating the UI5 runtime (this is one of the options to mitigate incompatible changes in the types).

 ## What is the plan regarding different TypeScript versions?
 Which ones will each type definition release be compatible with?